 Warrants - The Company issued Public Warrants and Private Placement Warrants prior to the consummation of the Business Combination (Note C).
 The Company accounts for both the Public Warrants and Private Placement Warrants as liability-classified instruments based on an assessment of the Warrants' specific terms and applicable authoritative guidance outlined in ASC Topic 480 - Distinguishing Liabilities from Equity ("ASC 480"), ASC Topic 815 - Derivatives and Hedging ("ASC 815") and relevant SEC reporting rules.
-The guidance considers whether the Warrants are freestanding financial instruments pursuant to ASC 480, whether the Warrants meet the definition of a liability pursuant to ASC 480, whether the Warrants meet all of the requirements for equity classification under ASC 815 and whether class of equity into which the Warrants settle possess substantive voting rights.
-This assessment is conducted at the time of the instruments' issuance and at each subsequent quarterly period end date while the Warrants remain outstanding.
-In compliance with ASC 815, the Company accounts for the outstanding Warrants as a liability at fair value on the Consolidated Balance Sheets.
-The Warrants are subject to remeasurement at each Balance Sheets date with any change in the Warrants' fair value recognized in the Company's Consolidated Statements of Operations and Comprehensive Loss.
+The guidance considers whether the Warrants are freestanding financial instruments pursuant to ASC 480, whether the Warrants meet all of the requirements for equity classification under ASC 815 and whether class of equity into which the Warrants settle possess substantive voting rights.
+This assessment is conducted at the time of the instruments' issuance and at each subsequent quarterly period end date while the Warrants are subject to remeasurement at each Balance Sheets date with any change in the Warrants' fair value recognized in the Company's Consolidated Statements of Operations and Comprehensive Loss.